 Most of us were barely out of high school six months prior to our arrival in Vietnam.
-Fortunately, we had Officers and NCOs who had excellent training and experience; some saw combat during earlier wars, some Ranger school, some Recondo, all of course Airborne.
+Fortunately, we had Officers and NCOs who had excellent training and experience; some saw combat during earlier wars, some Ranger school, some Recondo, all Airborne at the beginning.
+As time passed, many NCO's were on their second tour in Vietnam.
 From them we learned what it took to complete our many missions and to survive.
 Without good leadership, fewer of us would have made it home.
 But nothing is perfect.
 War is a high risk business and we accepted those risks with bravery and determination.

 We looked into the face of death many times.
 Sometimes we saw it in our dead friends, sometimes in our enemy, but death followed us everywhere.
 And sometimes we followed it.
 On every helicopter air assault it lurked.
-At every river crossing, at every bend in the trail, behind every bush, in every village, at Chu Pong, at Happy Valley, at Bong Son, death lurked.
+At every river crossing, at every bend in the trail, behind every bush, in every village, at Chu Pong, at Happy Valley, at Bong Son and A Shau, death lurked.
 Many of us who are alive today were wounded.
 Many of us had malaria.

-We "humped" the mountains of the Central Highlands through horrible conditions, popping salt tablets to stop heat stroke in 118 degree temperatures, and shivered in the cold high altitude of the monsoon soaked mountains.
+We "humped" the mountains, the jungle,and the rice paddies through horrible conditions, popping salt tablets to stop heat stroke in 118 degree temperatures, and shivered in the cold high altitude of the monsoon soaked mountains.
 We slept in mud puddled holes dug at night for safety, and in trees like other primates, to avoid the leaches that incessantly stalked our blood.
 We ate C's all the time.
 A "happy meal" was a saved can of pound cake and fruit cocktail with maybe a cigarette to top it off.
 There was no such thing as a "good nights sleep".

 Helicopters became as much a part of our lives as a horse was to a cavalry trooper of old.
 That very mobility enabled us to constantly stay close to the enemy.
 So we could never relax.
 We developed the heightened senses of jungle animals, acutely aware of unusual sights, sounds, and smells which might indicate a threat.
 We completed hundreds of air assaults, all into unknown areas, all with the possibility, and at times the reality, of a "Hot LZ".
 Some of us died.
 All of us lost friends who we grew to love in a way that only combat veterans can understand.
 But we did it all together, trusting one another with our lives.

-Then, after what had been for most of us the most intense experience of our lives, we suddenly got on a plane and went home.
+Then, after what for most of us was the most intense experience of our lives, we suddenly got on a plane and went home.
 We dispersed and went back to the world, leaving Vietnam physically; but never really leaving it entirely behind.

 It is now the time, in our more advanced years, to reflect back with deserved pride.
 We did make the "impossible routine" .
 We had experiences that most people can not even imagine; and we now look back a little incredulously, wondering how we did it, but knowing that deep within us was the strength and courage to summon that airborne spirit which never gives up.
 We lived through a special kind of hell and formed strong bonds with one another because of it.